ArizonaJuggerLeague/arizonajuggerleague.github.io/pages/dustbowlmasters.md

 Yes!
 We are looking to pay 8 referees $300 each to help us with the tournament.

 #### Who do I contact if I have questions or feedback during the tournament?
-Feel free to send your feedback to arizonajuggerleague@gmail.com, or pull aside one of the tournament organizers when they have time.
+Feel free to send your feedback to contact@juggerchampions.com, or pull aside one of the tournament organizers when they have time.

 #### Will the tournament be recording our matches?
 Yes!
 We will have 3 cameras set up on each field that will be setup to record simultaneously.
 Footage will be programmatically edited and uploaded to YouTube immediately after the match concludes.

 #### Will the tournament be live-streamed?
-While the logistics still need to be worked out before this is confirmed, AJL aims to also Livestream the tournament on twitch!
+While the logistics still need to be worked out before this is confirmed, JCC aims to also livestream the tournament on Twitch!